A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Acknowledgments

 This work is supported by Center for Translational Medicine, University of Maryland Baltimore School of Pharmacy.
 CR is partially supported by the NSF grant DMS1763272 and a grant from the Simons Foundation (594598, QN).
+Additionally, we thank the Google Summer of Code program for helping support the open source packages showcased in this manuscript.
+The information, data, or work presented herein was funded in part by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Number DE-AR0001222 and NSF grants OAC-1835443 and IIP-1938400.